-Dietary Guidelines: The First 25 Years,
+Transcript: Dietary Guidelines: The First 25 Years

 Originally, they recommended to “Maintain an ideal weight.”
-They soon realized that was a bit of an overreach, so they switched it to, OK, at least.
-“Maintain a desirable weight.”
-As Americans got fatter and fatter, that became fine, how about just “Maintain a healthy weight.”
-By the 90s they just apparently gave up and advised Americans to at least improve their weight, or at least aim for healthy weight.
-And by 2005, apparently the best we can do is just try to manage it.
+They soon realized this was a bit of an overreach, so they switched it to, okay, at least, “Maintain a desirable weight.”
+As Americans got fatter and fatter, that became fine; how about just: “Maintain a healthy weight.”
+By the 1990s, they just apparently gave up, and advised Americans to at least, fine, “improve their weight”, or at least “aim for a healthy weight.”
+And by 2005, apparently the best we can do is just try to “manage” it.

-Let’s go back… Avoid too much sugar.
+Let’s go back.
+“Avoid too much sugar.”
 Good for them.
 Started out strong.
 But that’s avoidance language.
 Can’t have that.
-So instead, use sugar.
-Don’t avoid sugar, use sugar, but only in moderation.
+So instead, “Use sugar.”
+Don’t avoid sugar; “Use sugar—but only in moderation.”
 But only in moderation?
-Anti-american.
-So that became choose a diet moderate in sugar, as if we should go out of our way to make sure our diet has at least a moderate amount of sugar in it—who doesn’t want to appear moderate?
-Then, they changed it into a verb: Choose beverages and foods to moderate your intake of sugars.
-That sounds a little negative, and by 2005, there wasn’t any sugar specific guideline at all.
-They went from Avoid sugar, to eh?
+Anti-American.
+So, that became “Choose a diet moderate in sugar,” as if we should go out of our way to make sure our diet has at least a moderate amount of sugar in it.
+Who doesn’t want to appear moderate?
+Then, they changed it into a verb: “Choose beverages and foods to moderate your intake of sugars.”
+Sounds a little negative, and by 2005, there wasn’t any sugar-specific guideline at all.
+They went from “Avoid sugar,” to eh?

-Choose especially whole grains to “Choose carbohydrates wisely for good health.”
+“Choose especially whole grains” to “Choose carbohydrates wisely for good health.”
 That’s a guideline?
 The whole point of the guidelines is to give guidance.
-That’s like asking your mechanic what’s the best way to maintain your car and them saying, “wisely.”
+That’s like asking your mechanic what’s the best way to maintain your car, and them saying, “wisely.”

-… Avoid too much fat, saturated fat, and cholesterol” started out pretty straight forward, but maybe a little too negative sounding to the meat, dairy, egg and junk food industries, and so they changed it from avoidance to affirmation: choose a diet low in saturated fat and cholesterol.
-Of course even that was too bold and so again left with the cryptic “Choose fats wisely for food health.”
+“Avoid too much fat, saturated fat, and cholesterol”; started out pretty straightforward, but maybe a little too negative-sounding to the meat, dairy, egg, and junk food industries.
+And so, they changed it from avoidance to affirmation: “Choose a diet low in saturated fat and cholesterol.”
+Of course, even that was too bold, and so again, left with the cryptic, “Choose fats wisely for good health.”